 Skip to navigation menu

 At the beginning of each admissions cycle, the Admissions Sub-Committee reviews the previous cycle and recommends to the Board of Medical Studies any changes in policy or the selection criteria.
 This policy and the selection criteria will not normally be changed during an admissions cycle.
 Competition for a place at Medical School is intense.
 For example, in the 2012 intake round the University received more than 2,450 applications for 309 places; of these, approximately 900 were invited to interview.

 All applications must be made through the UCAS scheme, details of which can be found at www.ucas.com.
 Applications can be made either in English or Welsh languages, and applicants can elect in which of these languages they wish to receive correspondence.
 Applicants are advised that no more than four choices from the possible five can be used for medical programmes.
 Cardiff University is not made aware of applicants' other chosen universities, but is aware of an individual's application for other courses at Cardiff University.
 Application for such other courses in Cardiff University does not affect the way that an application for Medicine is considered in any way.
 All applications are subjected to verification procedures for fraud and plagiarism.

-The closing date for home and overseas applications for 2013 entry is the 15th October 2012.
+The closing date for home and overseas applications each year is the 15th October.
 Applications received after this date will not usually be considered.